 Where the Tallboy falls short is its height.
 Despite being named “Tallboy”, it’s not particularly high.
 The maximum center height of the tent is 70 inches on the 4 person model and 72 inches on the 6 person model.
 Given the sloping sides, it’s difficult for anyone over 5 foot 8 in or so to walk around in this comfortably.

-If you’re camping and okay with models that have deprioritized weight and weatherproofing in place with a tall, spacious, family-friendly tent, you’re better off looking elsewhere.
-We recommend the Eureka Copper Canyon LX as an alternative.
-Sure, it can only be used in fair weather conditions but almost everyone can stand up in these and they come with loads of storage options.
+If you’re on camping trips and okay with models that have deprioritized weight and weatherproofing in place with tall, spacious, family-friendly tents, you’re best looking elsewhere.
+We recommend the Eureka Copper Canyon LX as an alternative camp tent.
+Sure, it can only be used in fair weather conditions but almost everyone can stand up in these, it provides plenty of comfort, and they come with loads of storage options.

 Kelty Field 1/2 Person Tent